anthonybudd/WP_Model/readme.md

 # WP_Model

-### A simple class for creating active record style, eloquent-esque models of WordPress Posts.
+### A simple class for creating active record, eloquent-esque models of WordPress Posts.

 ```php